 Best Backcountry Stove

-If you’re going to spend a lot of time in the backcountry, you can’t underestimate the restorative power of a good meal.
-Our top choice for backcountry camping is the JetBoil MicroMo Cooking System.
+If you’re going to be spending a lot of time in the backcountry, you can’t underestimate the restorative power of a good, hot meal.
+Our top choice for best camping stove in the backcountry is the JetBoil MicroMo Cooking System, one of the most lightweight stoves on the market today.

 Thanks to the JetBoil MicroMo Cooking System’s versatility and durability, it fares well in most conditions—from beachside to mountainside.
-It’s a great choice for individuals or small groups.
+It’s a great choice for individuals or small groups alike.
 Works with Jetpower Fuel.

 Price: 0.00$